Wondering why it’s important to read to your kids? Discover the long term benefits of reading to your child and how it can impact his future.

 I know so much more about my world because of the books I read.
 I don’t travel much, but through books, I’m able to get a sense of the world and what others feel and experience.
 The same holds true for kids.
 Reading stories about other people’s experiences helps them understand the feelings of others.

-#8: A positive relationship between parent and child
+8. A positive relationship between you and your child

 Reading aloud now helps build a positive relationship between the two of you.
 She’ll have a positive attitude towards reading and remember it as one of the ways you bonded.